-You must tell your employer ahead of time if you need time off from work to deal with domestic violence, sexual assault, or stalking against you or your children unless it is impossible to do so.
+You must tell your employer ahead of time if you need time off from work to deal with a crime or abuse against you or your children unless it is impossible to do so.
 California law does not say exactly how many days in advance you need to tell your employer – just that you must give “reasonable advance notice.”1 However, it is wise to tell your employer as early as possible.

-Note: It might be a good idea to ask your employer in writing for the time off to deal with domestic violence, sexual assault, or stalking issues and to keep a copy of the letter.
+Note: It might be a good idea to ask your employer in writing for the time off to deal with issues related to being the victim of a crime or abuse and to keep a copy of the letter.
 This way, if the employer denies you the time off, you have some proof that you asked for it in case you decide to bring legal action against the employer for violating the law.

-1 Cal.Labor Code §§ 230.1(b)(1) & 230(d)(1)
+1 Cal.Labor Code §§ 230.1(b)(1); 230(d)(1)

-2 Cal.Labor Code §§ 230.1(b)(2) & 230(d)(2)
+2 Cal.Labor Code §§ 230.1(b)(2); 230(d)(2)